SynthSy/PSO2-Dictionary/README.md

 the Japanese servers, will be confused by the terminology differences.

 This dictionary aims to bridge a gap between the two servers, thus allowing for the two communities to enjoy resources available to their fullest extent.

+### How to use?
+Click on the Wiki button at the top (if on desktop view) to view the dictionary.